NinjaSchoolProfessor/TradingScripts_ToS/README.md

 DownSignal.SetPaintingStrategy(PaintingStrategy.ARROW_DOWN);

 AddLabel(yes,
-    if RSI > over_Bought then "RSI: Over bought" else if RSI < over_Sold then "RSI: Over sold" else if RSI > 50 then "RSI: > 50"
+    if RSI < 20 then "RSI: < 20 - Over sold"
+    else if RSI > 80 then "RSI: > 80 - Over bought"
+    else if RSI > 50 then "RSI > 50"
-    else "RSI: < 50",
+    else "RSI < 50",
-    if RSI > over_Bought then Color.CYAN
+    if RSI < 20 then Color.GREEN
-    else if RSI < over_Sold then Color.ORANGE
+    else if RSI > 80 then Color.RED
-    else if RSI > 50 then Color.GREEN
+    else if RSI > 50 then Color.RED
-    else Color.RED);
+    else Color.GREEN);
 ```

 ### StochRSI